swapins/moneytransferdemo/README.md

-# Money Transfer Business - Laravel 10 PHP Interview Task
+# Money Transfer Business - Laravel 10 PHP Skill Demonstartion

-In this interview task, you are required to create a Laravel application for a money transfer business.
-The application should have an admin panel with the following features:
+In this Demonstartion, i have created a Laravel application for a money transfer business.
+The application have an admin panel with the following features:

 ## Feature 1: Configuring Sending and Receiving Countries